Ol Pejeta Conservancy: Northern white rhinos

 The northern white rhino is one of the five rhino species still remaining.
-Closely resembling its southern white cousin, the northern whites were hit particularly hard in the poaching epidemic of the 1980s and early 90s and it is now considered extinct in the wild.
+Closely resembling its southern white cousin, the northern whites were hit particularly hard in the poaching epidemic of the 1980s and early 90s and it is now possibly extinct in the wild.
 On 20 December 2009 Ol Pejeta became home to four of the then seven rhinos left in captivity.
 Two males and two females were moved from Dvůr Králové Zoo in the Czech Republic in the hope that the climate and rich grasslands of Ol Pejeta, a native habitat for the animals, would provide them with more favourable breeding conditions.

 The males (named Sudan and Suni) and the females (Fatu and Najin) enjoyed 24-hour armed security and a 700-acre enclosure.
 Suni was seen mating with Najin in 2012, but tests have confirmed she is not pregnant.
 Ol Pejeta is trying to cross-breed the closely related southern white rhinos with the northern whites to preserve northern white rhino genetics in hybrid offspring.
 On 17 October 2014 Suni died from unknown causes but not because of poaching.
 On 19 March 2018 Sudan was euthanized after suffering from "age-related complications".